Description of Services

 Cryopreservation of embryos and sperm, embryo rederivation to produce pathogen-free mice, and assisted reproduction techniques (in vitro fertilization [IVF], superovulation, and embryo transfer).

-Genotyping services (Isolation of tail DNA & PCR reaction), ES cell reagents (ES cell "complete" Media-500 ml, MEF feeder cells...5x10E6/vial, inactivated)
+We also provide enotyping services (isolation of tail DNA and PCR assays), ES cell reagents (ES cell "complete" Media-500 ml, MEF feeder cells...5x10E6/vial, inactivated)

 Perhaps the greatest resource currently available to researchers for the creation of "knockout" mouse models is the generation of libraries of random "genetrap" ES cell clones.
 Gene trapping is a cost effective method for producing ES cells harboring insertional mutations, most often into introns, which typically leads to a null allele of the "trapped" gene (see Figure 1).
 An additional advantage of gene trap vectors is that they incorporate the use of selectable reporter genes (e.g. lacZ gene), which aid in characterizing the tissue-specific expression of the trapped gene.
 The International GeneTrap Consortium (IGTC) maintains an updated database (www.genetrap.org) of available ES cell clones that can be identified through both BLAST sequence searches and keyword queries.
 For additional information or assistance in identifying a genetrap ES cell clone, please contact Dr. Kesterson (or e-mail him your gene of interest).